airdipu/Computer-System-Activity-PCR/README.md

 1: Description.
 The Computer Activity dataset is a collection of computer systems activity measures.
 The data was collected from a Sun Sparcstation 20/712 with 128 Mbytes of memory running in a multi-user university department.
 The task is to predict de variable usr, the portion of time that cpus run in user mode.

-2: Type.
-Regression
+2: Type 			      Regression
-3: Origin.
-Real world
+3: Origin 			    Real world
-4: Instances.
-8192
+4: Instances 		    8192
-5: Features.
-21
+5: Features 		    21
-6: Missing values.
-No
+6: Missing values 	No

 7: Header.

 @relation compactiv

 @attribute Lread real[0.0,1845.0]

 @attribute Lwrite real[0.0,575.0]

 @attribute Scall real[109.0,12493.0]

 @attribute Sread real[6.0,5318.0]
 @attribute Swrite real[7.0,5456.0]
 @attribute Fork real[0.0,20.120001]